-So you’ve identified the home of your dreams.
-Here are the Top 10 things you need to know about home inspections in Toronto:
+Buying a home?
+Here are the top 10 things you need to know about home inspections in Toronto:

-When you conduct a home inspection, there are two things you’re hoping to accomplish:
+When you conduct a home inspection as a buyer, there are two things you’re hoping to accomplish:

 - Identify any major problems with the house and get an idea of what’s involved in remedying those major issues.
 In all likelihood, in Toronto, you are not buying a new house.
 You’re buying a house that may have been constructed a century ago and renovated periodically (by the ex-owner’s brother’s friend who knew a little about electrical) over time.
 Your house won’t be in perfect condition and you need to know what to anticipate.

 - Get an introduction to your future house so that you know how to maintain it.
 If you’re a first time home buyer, this will be especially important for you – owning a house is a lot of work and properly taking care of it is the only way to maintain your investment.

 Home inspectors conduct visual inspections – they don’t look behind the walls and under the floors (and yes, sometimes evil things are happening there).
 They are not specialists and often recommend further inspections, for example, a termite or environmental inspection, when they suspect there could other issues.
 Home inspections do not look for compliance with the building code or Toronto’s by-laws (for example, second suite apartments).